nubificus/vaccel-docs/docs/user-guide/vm-example.md

 To launch a Dragonball VM, we will use a nifty [tool](https://github.com/openanolis/dbs-cli) developed by the OpenAnolis people, `dbs-cli`.
-Essentially, it shares code with `rust-vmm`'s [vmm-template](https://github.com/rust-vmm/vmm-template), and it provides a CLI tool to launch the Dragonball hypervisor and interact with it.
+This tool provides a CLI to launch the Dragonball hypervisor and interact with it.

 The files we need are: